alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Receiver MAY support none, some or all the IPMX media info block types.

-When media stream attributes associated with a Sender change, a Controller MUST, for a subscribed Receiver, either a) assume that the Receiver is not processing the info blocks and always PATCH the latest SDP transport file from a Sender to the Receiver, or b) if some of the Sender's info block are not supported by the Receiver, PATCH the latest SDP transport file from a Sender to the Receiver, otherwise let the Receiver handle the media stream attributes changes from the info blocks.
+When media stream attributes associated with a Sender change, a Controller MAY let the Receiver handle the media stream attributes changes from the media info blocks produced by the Sender, if all of media info block types are supported by the Receiver.

 A Sender SHOULD provide a `urn:x-matrox:cap:transport:info_block` capability to indicate the media info block types that it generates.
 A controller MAY use Sender capabilities, if supported, to verify the compliance of a Receiver with a Sender.
 It is not allowed to constrain a Sender for such capability as info block are a required feature of IPMX.